First order Martingale model risk and semi-static hedging: Main Results

-\subsection{Wasserstein model deviation}
+\subsection{Wasserstein Model Deviation}

 We next turn to the more involved distributionally robust evaluation under the classical Wasserstein metric.
 See Remark \ref{rem:adaptedornot} for the relevance of this formulation.
-Further technical conditions are needed for this setting.
+Further technical conditions are required in this setting.

-\begin{Assumption} The probability measures $\mu$ is absolutely continuous wrt the Lebesgue measure; we denote by $q$ and $q_1$ the densities of $\mu$ and $\mu_1$, respectively.